 Q. How can an employer file unemployment tax reports with Employment Security?

 A. Employers can file quarterly tax reports electronically (preferred) or on paper forms.
-Electronic options include UIWebTax (our web-based tax-reporting system) and Employer Account Management Services (EAMS), a one-stop menu of Internet tools for filing, paying and managing unemployment tax accounts.
+To file electronically, use (EAMS), a one-stop menu of Internet tools for filing, paying and managing unemployment tax accounts.